kohicha/Burp-Suite-Certified-Practitioner-BSCP-Study/Notes/Web shell upload via extension blacklist bypass.md

 ![[Pasted image 20250522154520.png]]

 ![[Pasted image 20250522154538.png]]
-We can now visit the file, and access our arbitrary p
+We can now visit the arbitrary file as if it was a php file.